flashift/flashift-docs/docs/intro.md

 ## Key Features

 - **Easy to Use**: The Flashift API is designed for simplicity, allowing developers to integrate with minimal effort.
-- **AI Tags**: Automatically categorize and tag transactions using advanced AI algorithms for better organization.
+- **AI Tags**: Automatically categorize and tag exchange services using advanced AI algorithms for better organization.
 - **No Registration**: Enjoy seamless transactions without the need for cumbersome registration processes.

 ## Getting Started